delvedor/Tyval/README.md

 <a name="multiple"></a>
 #### .number().multiple(number)
 Checks if the `value` is a multiple of the passed value.
-`number` is the multiple number value to state.
+`number` is the multiple number value to check.

 <a name="notnan"></a>
 #### .number().notNaN()